nonara/ts-patch/README.md

 ## Method 1: Live Compiler

-The live compiler patches on-the-fly each it is run.
+The live compiler patches on-the-fly, each time it is run.

 **Via commandline:** Simply use `tspc` (instead of `tsc`)